-- 16. To establish procedures for: (a) the receipt, retention, and treatment of complaints received by the Fund regarding accounting, internal accounting controls, or auditing matters; and (b) the confidential, anonymous submission by employees of the Fund or its service providers (including its investment advisers, administrators, principal underwriters and any other provider of accounting related services to the Fund) of concerns regarding questionable accounting or auditing matters. - 17.
+- 16. To establish procedures for: (a) the receipt, retention, and treatment of complaints received by the Fund regarding accounting, internal accounting controls, or auditing matters; and (b) the confidential, anonymous submission by employees of the Fund or its service providers (including its investment advisers, administrators, principal underwriters and any other provider of accounting related services to the Fund) of concerns regarding questionable accounting or auditing matters, a copy of which is attached as Appendix A. - 17.
 To direct and supervise investigations with respect to the following: (a) evidence of fraud or significant deficiencies in the design or implementation of internal controls reported to the Committee by the principal executive or financial officers of the Fund pursuant to the requirements of the Sarbanes-Oxley Act and related rules; and (b) any other matters within the scope of this Charter, including the integrity of reported facts and figures, ethical conduct, and appropriate disclosure concerning the financial statements of the Funds. - 18.
-To review and recommend to the Board policies and procedures for valuing portfolio securities of the Fund and to make recommendations to the Board with respect to specific fair value determinations and any pricing errors involving such portfolio securities. - 19.
+To review and discuss with Eaton Vance and the independent auditors, and other key service providers, if the Committee deems appropriate, matters relating to the valuation of investments and recommend to the Board policies and procedures for valuing portfolio securities of the Fund, to oversee Eaton Vance's valuation processes, to receive and review annual, quarterly, and ad-hoc reporting regarding Eaton Vance's valuation processes, and to report to the Board regarding such items, consistent with Eaton Vance Group of Funds Valuation Policies and Procedures. - 19.
 To coordinate its activities with the other committees of the Board as necessary or appropriate to carry out its purposes effectively and efficiently, and to communicate with such other committees regarding matters that the Committee or such other committees may wish to consider in exercising their respective powers. - 20.
 To review the adequacy of this Charter and evaluate the Committee's performance of its duties and responsibilities hereunder at least annually, and to make recommendations to the Board for any appropriate changes or other action. - 21.
 To take such other actions as may be requested by the Board or Chairperson of the Board from time to time consistent with carrying out the purposes of the Committee.